Learn about us

 The story behind “Cayuse”

-The Cayuse Native Americans resided in the Columbia Basin in the Pacific Northwest and called themselves the Tetawken, which means “we people.”
+The name “Cayuse” is also the name of a Native American tribe in the Pacific Northwest.
+The Cayuse resided in the Columbia Basin and called themselves the Tetawken, which means “we people.”
 Cayuse is derived from the French word “Cailloux,” or “Rock People,” which is what French-Canadian trappers and fur traders called the tribe due to the rocky environment where they lived in northeast Oregon.
 Today, the Cayuse tribe is part of the Confederated Tribes of the Umatilla which includes the Cayuse, Umatilla, and Walla Walla, tribes.
 Cayuse is also the name of an unincorporated town on the Confederated Tribes of the Umatilla Indian Reservation.

 Get a personalized demo